 Read more about our impact across Africa here.

 The pillars have been designed to address the essential needs to ensure success for an African entrepreneur.

-We believe that it is important for the TEF entrepreneurs to build a firm foundation for their businesses through mentorship, as well as the learning and networking tools provided by the Foundation.
+We believe that it is important for the TEF entrepreneurs to build a firm foundation for their businesses through TEF coaching mentorship, as well as the business management training, pitching and business plan review provided by the Foundation.
 That way, when we do give them funding, they will be able to use the tools they have learned to put it to better use and maximise the benefits for their business.

 The Tony Elumelu Foundation (TEF) and the European Union have launched a partnership to identify, train, mentor and fund 2,500 young African women entrepreneurs in 2021.
 The partnership will disburse €20 million in financial and technical support for women-owned businesses, across all 54 African countries, in addition to providing increased access to market linkages, supply chains and venture capital investments.